Spring Garden Revival

 Dighton Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards

-Garden installation in Dighton is governed by municipal ordinances to ensure safety and environmental compliance.
+All garden installation activities in Dighton must comply with municipal ordinances governing equipment operation and commercial service standards.
 Typical operating hours are 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
-Contractors must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 applicator license.
-Insurance requirements include a minimum of $1 million general liability and $2 million aggregate.
-Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment.
-All waste must be properly disposed of—street dumping is strictly prohibited.
-For more information, consult the Dighton Building and Inspections Department
+Contractors must hold a valid business license and, if applying pesticides, a Massachusetts Department of Agricultural Resources (MDAR) Category 36 applicator license.
+Insurance requirements include a minimum of $1 million general liability and $2 million aggregate coverage.
+Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment (PPE).
+Environmental compliance includes proper material disposal and strict prohibition of street dumping.
+For regulatory guidance:

 979 Somerset Avenue, Dighton, MA 02715